 - Formlabs is also evaluating designs for ventilator splitters, though the company stresses they should only be used as a last resort, if at all.

-Mologic Ltd, a diagnostic testing company based out of the UK, has the experience of developing a rapid test kit for Ebola.
+Mologic Ltd, a diagnostic testing company based in the UK, has experience developing a rapid test kit for Ebola.
 The company is now using Formlabs’ printers to create a new hand-held diagnostics device to detect COVID-19.
-This will allow health officials to test for the virus at home or in the community, providing results in 10 minutes, without the need for electricity or a laboratory.
+This will allow health officials to test for the virus at home or in the community, providing results in 10 minutes without needing electricity or a laboratory.

 Image source: Materialise

 When it comes to innovation, Materialise has always been a frontrunner.
-With the COVID-19 disease on the rise, the HP partner has not only been innovating for the current situation but also for the future.
+With the COVID-19 disease on the rise, the HP partner has been innovating for the current situation and the future.

-It has developed a 3D printed connector that converts standard equipment already available in most hospitals into a non-invasive PEEP mask (NIP).
+It has developed a 3D-printed connector that converts standard equipment already available in most hospitals into a non-invasive PEEP mask (NIP).
 This can be connected to the oxygen supply (to facilitate breathing for coronavirus patients).
-It solves the delivery of oxygen and creates high positive pressure without the use of a ventilator.
+It solves the delivery of oxygen and creates high positive pressure without using a ventilator.

-The company understands that the world after this pandemic will surely be different, mostly in terms of sanitation and hygiene.
-And so it has been developing various small equipment, from the hands-free door opener, shopping cart handles, hooked badge holders, to face mask clips.
+The company understands that the world will surely be different after this pandemic, mostly in terms of sanitation and hygiene.
+And so, it has been developing various small pieces of equipment, from the hands-free door opener, shopping cart handles, and hooked badge holders to face mask clips.
 This will also help to stop further spread.

 The consortium joined forces with Home Electronics News HP, Leitat Technological Center, and SEAT to produce the ventilators which are less complex than those used in intensive care units.
 This ventilator allows a patient to breathe air under constant pressure for three or four days.
-It has currently planned a daily production of 100 units but this would be scaled up to 300 ventilators a day.
+It has currently planned a daily production of 100 units, which would be scaled up to 300 ventilators a day.